MicrosoftDocs/cpp-docs/docs/mfc/reference/colecontrolsite-class.md

 ### Remarks
  The control's stock Enabled property will be modified to match the setting for **WS_DISABLED**.
 The control's stock Border Style property will be modified to match the requested setting for `WS_BORDER`.
 All other styles are applied directly to the control's window handle, if one is present.

  Modifies the window styles of the control.
 Styles to be added or removed can be combined by using the bitwise OR ( &#124; ) operator.
-See the [CreateWindow](http://msdn.microsoft.com/library/windows/desktop/ms632679) function in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for information about the available window styles.
+See the [CreateWindow](http://msdn.microsoft.com/library/windows/desktop/ms632679) function in the Windows SDK for information about the available window styles.

  If `nFlags` is nonzero, `ModifyStyle` calls the Win32 function `SetWindowPos`, and redraws the window by combining `nFlags` with the following four flags: